wpsocio/wp-projects/plugins/wptelegram-widget/src/readme.txt

 == Changelog ==

-= 2.1.30 =
+= 2.2.0 =
+- Fixed the issue of single post widget author photo always shown
+- Improved the UI for small/mobile screens
+- Refreshed the UI migrating away from Chakra UI
-- Fixed load_plugin_textdomain warning in dependent package
+- Fixed and improved the a11y issues in settings page UI

 [See full changelog](https://github.com/wpsocio/wptelegram-widget/blob/main/CHANGELOG.md)